 - With your resume sharp and sleek, it’s time to focus on LinkedIn.
 You can find a few tips on building an awesome LinkedIn profile by clicking here.

 - Make a list of organizations that you might love to work for.
 Once you made your list (5–20), identify people that might be able to connect you with these organizations.
-LinkedIn’s a fantastic tool to do just that.
+LinkedIn is a fantastic tool to do just that.
 Do you have first and second-degree connections to these companies?
 No?
 No problem!
 Focus on organizations rather than open positions.
 Remember, 80% of positions are not posted, and the vast majority of people get hired through networking.
 So, allow yourself to dream a little.
 It’s a great way to figure out who you can be!
 Looking for a way to connect with other PhDs?
 Join the LinkedIn group: PhDs Without Limits.
 It’s free.

 - While you’re exploring potential employers, it is not a bad idea to look for existing positions.
 You can begin right here by using niche job search websites (don’t forget to set up alerts on each site, they can save you a lot of time and energy):